Search

 Whether you’re meal prepping for the week or saving leftovers for later, proper storage helps preserve both flavor and texture.

-Freezer (Best for Long-Term Storage): Let chickpeas cool completely.
-Portion them (with or without cooking liquid) into freezer-safe containers, zip-top bags, or silicone trays.
+Yes.
+Let chickpeas cool completely, then portion them (with or without cooking liquid) into freezer-safe containers, zip-top bags, or silicone trays.
 Freeze for up to 3 months.

 • Thaw overnight in the fridge, or add frozen chickpeas directly to hot dishes like soups and stews.